Joey-z-rp/nufreq-web/README.md

 ## Considerations / Improvements

+- The refresh interval is limited to be greater than 3 to avoid spamming the backend server and potential UI issues
 - In an application with limited scope like this one, a central state management mechanism may not be necessary.
 Other alternatives may work just fine, e.g react context api.
 However, redux is used here to demonstrate how the interaction flows/folder structure can be organised in a bigger project.
 - Better UI/UX design
 - More unit tests to prevent regression